bvm-org/bvm/README.md

 that makes the old operand stack itself available as the uppermost element on the *take-stack*.

-But you can choose to `EXEC` the old operand stack itself.
+But you can choose to `EXEC` the old operand stack itself and thus invoke the continuation.
 At that point, control returns to the old operand stack and its code segment, but now its own *take-stack* is set to the operand stack of the code segment invoked by `CALLCC` itself.

     bvm> 3 { 4 1 TAKE EXEC } CALLCC 1 TAKE ADD COUNT RETURN
     [7]